This document is for Celery's development version, which can be significantly different from previous releases. Get the stable docs here: 3.1.

 Workers and clients will automatically retry in the event of connection loss or failure, and some brokers support HA in way of Master/Master or Master/Slave replication.

 A single Celery process can process millions of tasks a minute, with sub-millisecond round-trip latency (using RabbitMQ, librabbitmq, and optimized settings).

-Celery is easy to integrate with web frameworks, some of which even have integration packages:
+Celery is easy to integrate with web frameworks, some of them even have integration packages:

-The integration packages are not strictly necessary, but they can make development easier, and sometimes they add important hooks like closing database connections at fork(2).
+The integration packages aren’t strictly necessary, but they can make development easier, and sometimes they add important hooks like closing database connections at fork(2).

 I want to ⟶